How to Become a Space Scientist?

 7 minute read

-ISRO’s Chandrayaan 2 was a proud moment for every Indian leaving millions of kids inspired and curious about the unsolved mysteries of science.
-Are you someone who is always gazing at stars and moons at night wondering if life is possible on other planets?
-Then space scientist is your perfect fit.
-In this blog, we shall discuss how to become a space scientist and its courses, eligibility in India as well as abroad.
+ISRO’s Chandrayaan 2 was a proud moment for every Indian, leaving millions of kids inspired and curious about the unsolved mysteries of science.
+Are you someone who is always gazing at stars and moons at night, wondering if life is possible on other planets?
+Then, a space scientist is your perfect fit.
+In this blog, we shall discuss how to become a space scientist and the courses, eligibility in India, as well as abroad.

 Also Read: How to Become an Astronaut?